tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 ### TE LSPs

-The 'lsps' container includes the set pf TE LSP(s) that are instantiated.
+The 'lsps' container includes the set of TE LSP(s) that are instantiated.
 A TE LSP is identified by a 3-tuple ('tunnel-name', 'node', 'lsp-id').
-When the model is used to manage a specific device, the 'lsps' list contains all TE LSP(s) that traverse the device (including ingressing, transitting and egressing the device).
+When the model is used to manage a specific device, the 'lsps' list contains all TE LSP(s) that traverse the device (including ingressing, transiting and egressing the device).

 ## Tree Diagram